-Step Into the Speakeasy Era at This Unique California Brewery
+Brewing Beer in California: Step Into the Speakeasy Era at This Unique Small Business

 In this edition of our Small Business Spotlight series, Brouhard joins us to talk about her experience starting a microbrewery amid the COVID-19 pandemic, how the hurdles “sometimes felt endless,” how Naughty Pine supports other local small businesses and the pivotal role her daughter played in allowing Brouhard to make a leap forward into entrepreneurship.